 The main currency in Peru is the Peruvian sole.
 Depending on the current exchange, 3.80-3.25 soles equals to approximately 1 Euro – 1 Dollar.
 Excluding the journey from your home destination to Peru, the country offers something for all travel budgets.
 The biggest cost is generally dedicated to the main touristic sites (such as Machu Picchu) and getting to places by plane, unless you prefer the cheaper – although more exciting – option of travelling on the bus.

-International Airport Lima is the main international and domestic airport in Peru located in the neighbourhood of Callao, approximately 10km from Lima’s historical centre and 17km from Miraflores, Lima´s most popular neighbourhood by tourists and international travelers.
+The international airport in Lima (Jorge Chavez International Airport) is the main international and domestic airport in Peru located in the neighbourhood of Callao, approximately 10km from Lima’s historical centre and 17km from Miraflores, Lima´s most popular neighbourhood by tourists and international travelers.
 There are several ATM machines and money exchange counters at the airport.

 These are the safest and most popular bus companies operating across cities and towns in Peru: